Fred D. Gray Plenary in Human and Civil Rights

 Ibram X. Kendi, Boston University, Lecturer

-- Tanya Smith Brice, Vice President of Education at The Council on Social Work Education, Panelist
+- Tanya Smith Brice, Council on Social Work Education, Panelist

-- Catherine Meeks, Executive Director of the Absalom Jones Center for Racial Healing in Atlanta, Panelist
+- Catherine Meeks, Absalom Jones Center for Racial Healing, Atlanta, GA, Panelist

 - David Fleer, Lipscomb University, Panelist